4 Reasons to Use Activated Charcoal

 - Consume a Mineral Rich Diet: Charcoal can pull minerals out of the body so be sure to have a mineral rich diet to balance this out.

-- Best Dosages: You can take 100mg – up to 2 grams.
+- Best Dosages: You can take as low as 100mg and up to 2 grams.
 I will typically start clients with 500-1000 mg.
 I like to use our Activated Coconut Charcoal for a deep detox or with foods to reduce sensitivity reactions.